 Oftentimes, restoring your clothes can be incredibly satisfying and allows you to keep an item that holds memories or intrinsic value to you.
 Plus, it’s more ecologically friendly than throwing them away and buying something new.

 Fast fashion has been a topic of conversation for some time now.
 Clothing has one the quickest turnover rates in what has become a throw-away culture.
 Anything we can do to lower our environmental footprint will not only help the planet but our wallets too.

 You have an entirely new AND sustainable wardrobe right under your nose just waiting to be discovered.
 In this article, we look at a few ways to repair or repurpose your existing wardrobe!

-Fading is one common reason people throw away or give away clothes.
-Sometimes re-colouring or re-dyeing your clothes is an option, but did you know that you can actually boost or restore the colour of your clothes in a more natural way?
+Fading is one common reason people discard their old clothes.
+Re-colouring or re-dyeing your clothes can be a viable option, but did you know that you can actually boost or restore the colour of your clothes in a more natural way?

 Repair your clothes with a needle and thread

 Sadly, in our modern times, the art of mending has all but disappeared.
 But, sometimes the answer is as simple as good old-fashioned sewing!